 The League of Women Voters takes action on an issue or advocates for a cause when there is an existing League position that supports the issue or speaks to the cause.
-Most of our actions are the result of the work of a committee:
+Most of our actions are the result of the work of a committee.
+See all LWVN Committees.

 Positions result from a process of study.
-Any given study, whether it be National, State, or Local, is thorough in its pursuit of facts and details.
+Any given study, whether it be local, state, or national, is thorough in its pursuit of facts and details.
 As the study progresses, a continuing discussion of the pros and cons of each situation occurs.
 Prior to the results of the study being presented to the general membership, study committee members fashion consensus questions that are then addressed by the membership.